 - a.
-Submit a "Program Plan for the M.S. with a General Emphasis" or "Program Plan for the M.S. with Teacher Licensure, " or "Program Plan for the Doctoral Degree to the major professor and once his or her approval is given, the student should arrange a meeting of all the committee members for review.
+Submit a "Program Plan for the M.S. with a Research and Application Concentration" or "Program Plan for the M.S. with Teacher Licensure Concentration," or "Program Plan for the Doctoral Degree" to the major professor and once his or her approval is given, the student should arrange a meeting of all the committee members for review.
 The plan must be completed and filed during the second semester of full-time study or part-time equivalent; and - b.
 If the plan is approved by the major professor and committee members, it should be signed by each faculty member on the committee as well as the student.
-The major professor and student should retain copies for their personal files and a copy of the plan also should be given to the Graduate Program Administrative Assistant (Ms. Sonja Spell, <a href="majored-style-sty
+The major professor and student should retain copies for their personal files and a copy of the plan also should be given to the Graduate Program Administrative Assistant (Ms. Sonja Spell, <a href="majoredge-style="style="style-type: style-type: style-type: